 First, using Excel, Google Sheets (or a similar program), create a simple database of the locations or assets you are tagging.
 After that, save it as a CSV file to import to codeREADr.com.
 Notably, you only need two (2) columns:

 Column 1: List the addresses or asset names/descriptions to be tagged.

 Column 2: Optionally enter (paste) this into every cell: Added to Database.
 [Importantly, this is what the app user will see after each tag.]

 Hint: Particularly, if you want to filter scan records to share with your clients or specific groups, include text that will differentiate those locations or assets from the others when you filter.

 3. Tag locations and/or assets

-Configure the codeREADr app so your employees or subcontractors can apply (‘tag’) locations and assets with your label.
-Follow these instructions for creating a Validate Scans service type.
-Special instructions:
+First, configure the codeREADr app so your employees or subcontractors can apply (‘tag’) locations and assets with your label.
+Also, you can follow these instructions for creating a Validate Scans service type.
+Furthermore, here are some special instructions:

-a) On the first step connect the database (list) you uploaded to codeREADr.com.
+a) Primarily, on the first step, connect the database (list) you uploaded to codeREADr.com.